From Babette's Feast · 1987 · Reconstructed

 Serve when

-Send them out as the Veuve Clicquot is poured and the first guest, against every intention, lets a small sound of pleasure escape.
+Send them out as the Veuve Clicquot is poured and the first guest can't help letting a small sound of pleasure escape.

 In the movie